 Solving \eqref{power_UL_PD} independently $\forall k_b$ yields the following parallel power allocation scheme

 which can be computed while searching for the multiplier $\lambda_{k_b}$ associated with its independent sum-power constraint in parallel $\forall k_b$.
-Note that the power allocation problem is made of a concave part and a linear part with the fixed local variables and therefore simultaneously concave and the solution \eqref{optimal_pow_UL_per_link} results into optimal power allocation scheme.
-Multiplier $\lambda_{k_b}$, $\forall k_b$, should be such that \eqref{Lagrangian_uk_parallel} is finite and the value of $\lambda_{k_b}$ should be strictly positive.
-It can be searched by solving the following problem in parallel
+It is worth noting that the power allocation problem consists of a purely concave component and a linear component that is simultaneously convex and concave.
+As a result, the overall problem is concave, and the solution provided by \eqref{optimal_pow_UL_per_link} yields an optimal power allocation scheme.
+The multiplier $\lambda_{k_b}, \forall k_b$, must satisfy the condition that \eqref{Lagrangian_uk_parallel} is finite and that $\lambda_{k_b}$ is strictly positive.
+This multiplier can be determined by solving the following problem in parallel:

 while independently allocating the powers at the middle layer $\forall k_b$.
 The dual function

 is convex \cite{boyd2004convex} and can be solved with the Bisection method, as for the C-HYBF scheme.
 If $\bmP_{k_b}$ becomes non-diagonal, its diagonal structure can be reestablished as $\bmP_{k_b} = \bmD_{\bmP_{k_b}}^{svd}$, where $\bmD_{\bmP_{k_b}}^{svd}$ is a diagonal matrix obtained from SVD of the non-diagonal $\bmP_{k_b}$.